MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors-edid-extension.md

 The Video Electronics Standards Association (VESA) has defined standardized fields in DisplayId v2.0 which provides access to similar information as the VSDB defined in this document.
 DisplayID v2.0 or later is the preferred mechanism to deliver this data for HMDs, however if a device must use an EDID for other reasons, this VSDB should be used.

-## Vendor Specific Data Block (VSDB)
+## Vendor-specific data block (VSDB)

 The party responsible for writing the firmware code that contains the EDID must include a CTA extension block and within that block put a Microsoft-defined Vendor Specific Data Block (VSDB).
 The structure of EDIDs is described in the "VESA Enhanced Extended Display Identification Data Standard" ([E-EDID](https://vesa.org/vesa-standards/standards-summaries/)), see version 1.4, release A, revision 2 with section 2.2 describing extension blocks.
 The CTA extension block is defined in the CTA's 861 series documents "A DTV Profile for Uncompressed High-Speed Digital Interfaces".
 VSDBs are described in section 7.5.4 in the latest (at time of writing) published version, [CTA-861-G](https://standards.cta.tech/kwspub/published_docs/CTA-861-G-Preview.pdf) including the order of VSDB relative to other data blocks.

 The VSDB structure must have the format and values that are outlined in the following table.

 ![VSDB Specification](images/specialized-displays-vsdb.png)

-### Vendor Specific Tag Code [3 bits]
+### Vendor specific tag code [3 bits]

 This field must be set to `0x3`.